Cliff van Tonder BCAa - Musical Director of Elmbridge Choir and Founder of Surrey Music

 Cliff also spent a couple of years presenting a weekly local radio show devoted to choral and big band music.

-One of his most recent personal musical highlights was the realisation of a project to record and promote a charity single celebrating the 2012 Paralympic Games, raising funds for two charities.
+One of his personal musical highlights was the realisation of a project to record and promote a charity single celebrating the 2012 Paralympic Games, raising funds for two charities.
 ‘Light the Flame’ was recorded at Sky Studios by Elmbridge Choir and subsequently achieved UK and worldwide sales from the iTunes and Amazon download chart.